kagetora66/cl-docx/Readme.md

 # Introduction

-CL-DOCX is a simple reader and writer for docx files written in Common Lisp.
-It currently works on operating on paragraphs but it's made in Object Oriented style in hope of future extensions.
+CL-DOCX is a simple library for reading and manipulating data inside Docx files.

 The example way of using the library is as such: